 The Land Cruiser Commercial is heavily targeted towards the working end of the market, and therefore lacks the ‘bling’ of the Shogun and Discovery commercials.
 The ‘Utility’ is the only trim-level available, although there are a number of optional extras to choose from.

-On the outside, there are colour-coded bumpers but only comes with 17-inch steel wheels and a black plastic grille, door handles and door mirrors.
+On the outside, there are colour-coded bumpers, but the grille, door handles and door mirrors are left in plain black plastic.
+Even the 17-inch steel wheels are left without trims.
 A film has been placed over the rear windows and the back window has been darkened to prevent break-ins, and there are roof rails for carrying longer items.

 Despite its modest appearance, the Toyota Land Cruiser Commercial comes with quite a lot of standard equipment.
-Air conditioning, fog lights, push-button start, Smart Entry, auto-dipping headlights and cruise control are all standard, while infotainment is provided by a six-speaker radio with Bluetooth, USB and auxiliary connectivity, although it only has a dot-matrix display.
-The Cruiser Commercial seats are finished in a no-thrills blue velvet-like upholstery.
+Air conditioning, fog lights, push-button start, keyless entry, auto-dipping headlights and cruise control are all standard, while infotainment is provided by a six-speaker radio with Bluetooth, USB and auxiliary connectivity, although it only has a dot-matrix display.
+The Land Cruiser Commercial seats are finished in a no-thrills blue velvet-like upholstery.

 On the combined NEDC cycle, the Land Cruiser achieved an impressive 39.2mpg (ours returned 32.5mpg on a mixture of motorway and start-stop driving) – which is well ahead of the Shogun Commercial and Discovery Commercial.